 The chopping boards are double-sided and each side has non-slip feet.
 They’re knife-friendly, and I have no idea what that means, but while these knives are really sharp, they don’t cut holes in the surfaces (they do mark a little, but… it’s a chopping board) – like they will do through a silicone pan if you try to cut your cake in the pan – don’t do that!
 They also have a steel ‘handle’ bit which means you can easily lift them out of the case even one handed.
 These chopping boards aren’t colour coded like some of their other sets, but for most kitchens that doesn’t matter.
 We have a vegetarian in the house and it’s easy enough to remember that he gets the green chopping board.

 The blades themselves are Japanese stainless steel – and did I mention they were sharp?
 Cutting through vegetables is like cutting through jelly.
-You can slice through tomoatoes without squishing them.
+You can slice through tomatoes without squishing them.
 I was dead impressed with that and we’ve been eating a lot of tomatoes recently as a result – no juice squeezed out in the attempt to cut the tomatoes.
 Brilliant.
 The chef’s knife – I’ve always known it as a cleaver – cuts through meat like… well, a hot knife through butter.
 It’s a beautiful experience.
+If your knives start getting dull, you may seek knife sharpening services.

 The case itself has slits underneath so that any remaining dampness on the boards can drain off – preventing bacterial growth, I’d imagine.